panuthept/Parallax-AI/README.md

 # Parallax

-A light-weight Python package for parallel API calls.
+A lightweight Python library that enables efficient parallel execution of AI API calls.

 ## Installation